-Ski resorts in Australia have already announced this innovation for the 2020 ski season and a thermal camera is also reported to have been installed at the recently re-opened Aiguille du Midi lift at Chamonix.
+Ski resorts in Australia already announced this innovation was back in May last year ahead of their 2020 ski season and one of the first thermal camera at a ski area in Europe appeared at the re-opened Aiguille du Midi lift at Chamonix.

 On Mountain and Resort Dining

-The same rules of restaurants that we have in our towns and cities will, of course, apply in ski resorts, meaning two-metre gaps between diners on different tables, or in some cases floor-to-ceiling screens separating tables that are closer together.
+The same rules of restaurants that we have in our towns and cities will apply in ski resorts, meaning two-metre gaps between diners on different tables, or in some cases floor-to-ceiling screens separating tables that are closer together.

 In fact during the second wave in countries where ski resorts stayed open, like Switzerland, many restaurants were closed and it was mostly a take away or delivery service available.